 If you have decided to have a few drinks and then get behind the wheel, you are asking for trouble if you are pulled over.
 In a severe incident, your impairment could affect your ability to make important decisions while you are driving and you could end up in an unfortunate accident.
-At David J. Celuch, we have helped many people in Oregon to work through a DUI conviction.
+At Celuch Legal Services, we have helped many people in Oregon to work through a DUI conviction.

 One of the first things that you may be asked to do after getting pulled over by authorities, is to take a breathalyzer test.
 This method of testing your sobriety judges your level of intoxication by giving a number based off of your blood alcohol content.
 While you could decline the invitation to take a breath test, doing so can create a much more complicated outcome for you.

 According to verwellmind.com, your refusal can levy several consequences against you including increased fines, suspicion about your honesty and even suspension of your license without any warning.
 Depending on your situation, the authorities that have pulled you over may have the right to arrest you just because you have refused to comply with their requests.
 If you do choose to take a breathalyzer test, you may have a more successful attempt at admitting your mistakes to lessen the seriousness of your offense.

 When you understand the potential consequences of refusing to comply with the request to take a breath test, your initial traffic stop for DUI could be less challenging and frustrating.
 For more information, if you have been charged with driving under the influence, visit our web page.